m0ppers/wirklichkeitssteuerungsgeraet/README.md

   Simple fritzing layout of wirklichkeitssteuerungsgeraet.
 This was quickly put together at the party and is not to be trusted.
 Also some parts are missing because I fail to create proper parts in fritzing.
 The real MCP2515 also has CAN L and CAN H. These should be connected to the motorcycle connector.
 You also have to apply a 120 Ohm resistor to the CAN§ wiring (the speedometer is a terminating node) - the resistor should be available on your board.
+Once assembled this thing should be connected to the amiga-joystick-click-board :)

 - logo